towardstudio/bluegg-validation/README.md

 ### HTML Usage & Tips

 Please first make a nice accessible and semantic form.
-If you just want the default functionality, you can simply add a `data-validate` attribute to your form element and off you go:
+If you only want the default functionality, you can simply add a `data-validate` attribute to your form element and off you go: